 Liver Transplant Screenings

-As part of the evaluation, you'll undergo a physical examination.
+As part of the evaluation, you'll undergo a physical examination, and a series of tests and consultations.
 This will include:

 - Laboratory testing (blood and urine)

 - An echocardiogram and stress test to determine your heart health.
 You also may need an angiogram and cardiac catheterization to examine blood flow through your heart, liver and blood vessels

 - A chest X-ray to check your lung health

 - An MRI or CT scan of your abdomen

 - An abdominal ultrasound to check the blood vessels going to and from the liver and look for any obstructions or tumors